jryans/jryans.github.com/content/post/wifi-debug-fxos.md

 ## Supported Devices

-This feature should be supported on any Firefox for Android device.
-So far, I've tested it on the LG G2.
+This feature should be supported on any Firefox OS device.
+So far, I've tested it on the Flame and Nexus 4.

+## Known Issues

+The QR code scanner can be a bit frustrating at the moment, as real devices appear to capture a very low resolution picture.
+[Bug 1145772][low-res] aims to improve this soon.
+You should be able to scan with the Flame by trying a few different orientations.
+I would suggest using "Scan and Remember", so that scanning is only needed for the first connection.

+If you find other issues while testing, please [file bugs][bugs] or contact me on IRC.

 ## Acknowledgments

-Thanks to all who helped via advice and reviews while working on Android support, including (in semi-random order):
+This was quite a complex project, and many people provided advice and reviews while working on this feature, including (in semi-random order):

-* Margaret Leibovic
-* Karim Benhmida

-And from the larger WiFi debugging effort:

 * Brian Warner
 * Trevor Perrin